Agent-State Construction with Auxiliary Inputs: Auxiliary Inputs

 We now consider a classic approach to auxiliary inputs for resolving partial observability: constructing approximate belief states.
 In this section, we investigate the use of uncertainty as auxiliary inputs---approximating a distribution over all states at every time step.
 In order to get a measure of uncertainty of the environment state, we leverage a few assumptions with regards to available transition dynamics and known state structure for the particle filtering approach for approximating a distribution over possible states, or a belief state \citep{kaelbling1998pomdp}.

 To construct these belief states, we consider a Monte-Carlo-based approach with particle filtering \citep{genshiro1996filter} to approximate a distribution over states \citep{thrun1999particle, pineau2007robot} as auxiliary inputs for agent state.
-With this approach, we maintain an approximate distribution over possible states by incorporating the current observation and action by updating weights and particles with the emission probabilities and dynamics function respectively.
+With this approach, we maintain an approximate distribution over possible states by incorporating statistics of the current observation and action into this distribution.
+We do this by approximating this distribution with particles and corresponding weights, and updating these particles with the emission probabilities and dynamics function through a particle filtering update.
 We begin with $k$ particles, which we denote by a vector of particle states $\hat{\bm{s}}_0 \in \{1, \dots, |\mathcal{S}|\}^{k}$, initialized according to the start state distribution of the environment, and instantiate a vector of weights $\bm{w}_0 \in \mathbb{R}^{k}$.
 At every step $t + 1$, and for every particle $\forall j \in \{1, \dots, k\}$, with the dynamics function $p$, we update the particles and weights by first propagating all particles forward with the action taken:

 and updating each particle's weight according to the probability of emitting the observation (emission probability) received:

 This produces the unnormalized weights of all particles.
 We get our new set of weights by simply normalizing: $\bm{w}_{t + 1} \stackrel{.}{=} \frac{\overline{\bm{w}}_{t + 1}}{\sum_{i = 1}^{k} \overline{\bm{w}}_{t + 1}}$.
 These weights are essentially the mechanism in which we summarize our past trajectory.